harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/codeql-scanner-reference.md

 ## CodeQL pipeline example

-The following pipeline example is an ingestion workflow.
+The following pipeline illustrates a simple ingestion scan.
 It consists of two steps.
-A Run step installs CodeQL, scans the repository defined in the Codebase object, and publishes the scan results to a SARIF file.
-A CodeQL step then ingests the SARIF file.
+A Run step generates an example CodeQL data file in SARIF format.
+A CodeQL step then ingests the data.

 ![](./static/codeql-ingestion-pipeline-example.png)